You’d love to get more speed out of your PC, but don’t have a ton of time to spend. Some of the most important speed benefits,

 ), click it and choose

-10+ Windows Programs You Should Uninstall
+12 Unnecessary Windows Programs and Apps You Should Uninstall

 Uninstall.
 Follow our guide to easily removing bloatware